Tile

 Designing a modern bathroom is as much about texture and detail as it is about fixtures and layout—and tile plays a big role.
 The right mix of tiles can bring energy, depth, and personality to the space.
 Contemporary bathroom tiles open up countless possibilities, whether you like bold contrasts or softer, more subtle pairings.
 In this guide, we’ll walk through smart ways to combine shapes, colors, and materials so your bathroom feels intentional and distinctly yours.

 One of the hallmarks of contemporary bathroom tiles is the creative use of contrasting shapes.
 For example, pairing large rectangular wall tiles with small hexagonal tiles around the vanity or shower can add visual interest and depth.
+This New York homeowner chose to combine stone-colored rectangular tiles with a hexagon mosaic, creating a sophisticated yet approachable look.

 For other fun ideas, try mixing subway tiles with penny rounds, or combine square floor tiles with elongated wall tiles for a modern twist.
 Don’t be afraid to experiment with scale—oversized tiles can make a small bathroom feel more expansive, while smaller shapes add texture and detail.
 The key is to balance the proportions so the space feels cohesive, not chaotic.
+To explore this topic further, read What Size Tile Is Best for a Small Bathroom?
+Pros and Cons of Small vs. Large Tiles.

-Color contrast is a powerful tool for creating a contemporary vibe in your bathroom.
 For example, this bathroom features soft taupe wall tiles paired with crisp white marble in the shower.
 The colors balance one another out for a nuanced aesthetic that walks the line between soothing and energetic.

 Want other ways to mix bathroom tiles of varying colors?
 Consider using dark floor tiles with lighter walls, or vice versa, to ground the space and draw the eye.
-For a more subtle approach, try mixing different shades of the same color family—think charcoal and dove gray, or navy and sky blue.
+For a more subtle approach, try mixing different shades of the same color family—think charcoal and dove gray, or navy and sky blue tiles.
 If you’re feeling bold, introduce a pop of color through a feature wall or a band of accent tiles.
 Remember, the best bathroom tile combos use color to highlight architectural features and create a sense of flow.

 Perfect Every Detail of Your Bathroom